gregtuck/sfmlMandelbrot/README.md

+# Mandelbrot Explorer

-# An Interactive Multithreaded Mandelbrot explorer that uses the Farmer Worker method
+An Interactive Multithreaded Mandelbrot explorer that uses the Farmer Worker method using SFML